 For the application for IGF funding, a research proposal must be drawn up.
 Guideline, guide and advisory questionnaire should be studied before the application process.
 The application for funding should be formulated in a comprehensible manner without special thematic expertise and answer the following questions:

-With the commencement of a project, an accompanying committee (pgA) from industry representatives has to be compiled.
-It must include sufficient (at least 7) companies, of which at least 5 are SMEs.
+With the commencement of a project, an accompanying user committee from industry representatives has to be compiled.
+It must include sufficient companies, of which at least 5 are SMEs.
 A representative from the industry will be appointed as the future industrial spokesman for the project accompanying committee.
-All representatives of industry in the pgA have the possibility to control the project, to advise and support the research institutes, as well as to benefit directly from the transfer of the results to the industry.
-The IVLV membership or the willingness to perform an IVLV grant contribution of two years’ membership is expected from all companies participating in the new project.
-The transfer of contributions from individual companies by an industrial association is possible.
+All representatives of industry in the user committee have the possibility to control the project, to advise and support the research institutes, as well as to benefit directly from the transfer of the results to the industry.
+The IVLV membership or the willingness to perform an IVLV funding commitment of two years’ membership is expected from all companies participating in the new project.
+The transfer of contributions from serveral, individual companies by one industrial association is possible.

 Deadlines

-Applications for funding from the BMWI in the IGF program can be submitted to the IVLV office throughout the year.
+Applications for funding from the BMWE in the IGF program can be submitted to the IVLV office throughout the year.
 These are formally checked by the office and initially assessed internally by IVLV according to the following criteria: